Generic Name: iothalamate meglumine

 The usual dosage employed varies with the site and method of injection and the age, condition and weight of the patient.
-In adults, carotid and vertebral angiography, by either the percutaneous needle or catheter methods, is usually performed with a single rapid injection of 6-10 mL.
+In adults, carotid and vertebral angiography, by either the percutaneous needle or catheter methods, is usually performed with a single rapid injection of 6 to 10 mL.
 Additional injections are made as indicated.
-Retrograde brachial cerebral angiography, in adults, is usually performed with a single rapid injection of 35-50 mL into the right brachial artery.
+Retrograde brachial cerebral angiography, in adults, is usually performed with a single rapid injection of 35 to 50 mL into the right brachial artery.
 Other dosages may be employed depending upon the vessel injected and the procedure followed.
 The dose for children is reduced in approximate proportion to age and body weight.

 PERIPHERAL ARTERIOGRAPHY AND VENOGRAPHY

 Conray may be injected to visualize the arterial and venous peripheral circulation.
 Arteriograms of the upper and lower extremities may be obtained by any of the established techniques.
 Most frequently, a percutaneous injection is made into the brachial artery in the arm or the femoral artery in the leg.
 Venograms are obtained by injection into an appropriate vein in the upper and lower extremity.

 The procedure is normally performed with local or general anesthesia (see PRECAUTIONS, General).
 Premedication may be employed as indicated.

 A preliminary radiograph is usually made prior to the injection of the contrast agent.